 You Can Get Help

 If you are seeking a protective order, you do not have to do it alone.
 An experienced lawyer can help you go through the process.
-In Utah, contact TR Spencer and Associates to get help with these orders or related matters, such as mediation, divorce or child custody.
+In Utah, contact T.R.
+Spencer Law Office to get help with these orders or related matters, such as mediation, divorce or child custody.